Cystic fibrosis: Causes

 Cystic fibrosis has an autosomal recessive pattern of inheritance.

-CF is caused by having no functional copies (alleles) of the gene cystic fibrosis transmembrane conductance regulator (CFTR).
+CF is caused by having no functional copies (alleles) of the cystic fibrosis transmembrane conductance regulator gene CFTR.
 As of 2018, over 1,900 mutations leading to CF have been described, but only 5 of them have a frequency greater than 1% among patients.
 The most common mutant allele, ΔF508 (also termed F508del), is a deletion (Δ signifying deletion) of three nucleotides that results in a loss of the amino-acid residue phenylalanine (F) at the 508th position of the protein.
 This mutant allele is already present in 1 in 20 to 25 people of Northern European ancestry; it accounts for 70% of CF cases worldwide and 90% of cases in the United States; however, over 700 other mutant alleles, some of which represent new mutations, can produce CF. Although most people have two working copies (alleles) of the CFTR gene, only one is needed to prevent cystic fibrosis.
 CF develops when neither allele can produce a functional CFTR protein.
 Thus, CF is considered an autosomal recessive disease.

 The CFTR gene, found at the q31.2 locus of chromosome 7, is 230,000 base pairs long, and encodes a protein that is 1,480 amino acids long.
 More specifically, the location is between base pair 117,120,016 and 117,308,718 on the long arm of chromosome 7, region 3, band 1, subband 2, represented as 7q31.2.
 Structurally, the CFTR is a type of gene known as an ABC gene.
 The product of this gene (the CFTR protein) is a chloride ion channel important in creating sweat, digestive juices, and mucus.
 This protein possesses two ATP-hydrolyzing domains, which allows the protein to use energy in the form of ATP.
 It also contains two domains comprising six alpha helices apiece, which allow the protein to cross the cell membrane.
 A regulatory binding site on the protein allows activation by phosphorylation, mainly by cAMP-dependent protein kinase.
 The carboxyl terminal of the protein is anchored to the cytoskeleton by a PDZ domain interaction.
 Most CFTR in lung passages is produced by rare ion-transporting cells that regulate mucus properties.

 In addition, the evidence is increasing that genetic modifiers besides CFTR modulate the frequency and severity of the disease.
 One example is mannan-binding lectin, which is involved in innate immunity by facilitating phagocytosis of microorganisms.
 Polymorphisms in one or both mannan-binding lectin alleles that result in lower circulating levels of the protein are associated with a threefold higher risk of end-stage lung disease, as well as an increased burden of chronic bacterial infections.